Authorisation to present documents missing from the simplified customs declaration

 • a document affecting the customs value (invoice).

-The authorisation is granted according to the type of representation used by the customer:
+When the declaration is lodged by a representative, the authorisation is granted according to the type of representation used by the customer:

 • In the case of direct representation, the declarant must have the authorisation in advance.
 In the case of indirect representation, the customs representative (forwarding agency) must have the authorisation in advance.
 The granting of the authorisation requires a comprehensive guarantee authorisation.